-The UPV ID card renewal campaign for the academic year 2019-2020 will be carried out:
+The UPV TUI card issuing for the academic year 2022-2023 will be carried out as follows:

-The TUI is fitted with a number of devices: Mifare system (proximity technology), barcode, QR code, magnetic strip and microchip, thus allowing the inclusion of an electronic certificate.
+The TUI is fitted with a number of devices: Mifare system (proximity technology), barcode, QR code and magnetic strip.
 Though this card is the result of an agreement with Banco Santander, the TUI does not work as a bank card and therefore cannot be used for financial services.

 The UPV also prints another ID document called the in-house card, which is red in colour and is fitted with proximity technology and a barcode.
 This ID document is only issued to persons linked to the UPV for a short period of time.